Umoxfo/CrossLite/Readme.md

     Debug.AssertEquals(entity.Name == "Dave");
 }

-// An Our dervied context
+// And our custom derivied context we used in this example

 public class DerivedContext : SQLiteContext
 {